 What to do 3 Weeks Before Thanksgiving

-- Finalize your guest list--know how many people you are hosting and if they will be staying with you through the holiday weekend.
+- Finalize your guest list.
+This may sound obvious, but it is really important to know how many people you are hosting and if they will be staying with you through the holiday weekend.
 If you have not invited your friends or family yet, STOP want you are doing, and do it NOW!